noahcao/Pixel2Mesh/README.md

   </tbody>
 </table>

 *P.S.
-Due to time limit, the resnet checkpoint has not been trained in detail and sufficiently*
+Due to time limit, the resnet checkpoint has not been trained in detail and sufficiently.*

 ### Pretrained checkpoints